 Activity 1

-Make 4 different stations around your house; Have one station designated for each: fast, slow, loud, quiet.
+Make 4 different stations around your house; have one station designated for each: fast, slow, loud, quiet.

 Pick a song to sing with your child and sing it in the way that matches each station.